 What Happens After An Intervention?

-The time has come for an intervention with a family member or close friend.
+The time has come for intervention with a family member or close friend.
 Steps leading up to the scheduling of this day have been hard and fraught with challenges.
 Many questions have been asked along the way with only one more that remains: what happens after an intervention?

 Interventions can be thought of as tools used as just one step in the process of recovery for your loved one.
 While interventions are held for any number of additions ranging from including alcohol or drug abuse to internet or computer addictions, the goal of any intervention is the same.
-The objective is to have the addicted individual acknowledge the situation and accept help from available treatment resources.
+The objective is to have an addicted individual acknowledge the situation and accept help from available treatment resources.

-Friends and family members may feel like they are betraying their loved one.
+Friends and family members may feel like they are betraying their loved ones.
 But this simply isn’t the case.
-Interventions are a collective effort built on upon the love and concern had for suffering individual.
+Interventions are a collective effort built on upon the love and concern had for suffering individuals.
 And when the intervention has concluded, hopefully, the next steps lead to a healthier and happier life.
 Getting some form of treatment is integral.
 SpringBoard Recovery, an addiction recovery program Scottsdale works with the top intervention specialists in the area to help families and friends make a difference in their loved ones’ life.